Iowa Water Quality at a Glance

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
+Contact your local water utility immediately for taste, odour, or colour concerns.
 Report suspected contamination to the Iowa DNR Environmental Services at (515) 725-8200 for investigation and follow-up.
+Check our live boil water notice tracker for any active alerts in your area.

 Practice Water Conservation